 Synephrine and drug testing

-Synephrine (and octopamine) might resister on an initial military urine screening test for amphetamines.
+Synephrine (and octopamine) might register on an initial military urine screening test for amphetamines.
 If this happens, then the specimen goes to confirmation analysis.
 Synephrine (and octopamine) will not cause a positive result on the confirmation drug tests.
 However, octopamine will show up if a steroid test is conducted.
 The National Collegiate Athletic Association (NCAA) bans both synephrine and octopamine.
 The World Anti-Doping Agency (WADA) bans octopamine but not synephrine.
-FDA has advised consumers to stop using supplements containing octopamine, which is on FDA’s Dietary Supplement Ingredient Advisory List.

 The U.S. Food & Drug Administration (FDA) recently determined octopamine to be a new dietary ingredient (NDI) for which an NDI notification is required and has not yet been submitted.
 Therefore, any product containing octopamine is considered “adulterated.”
 For this reason, octopamine is on the DoD Prohibited Dietary Supplement Ingredients list, so Service Members should avoid products that contain this ingredient.